DataToKnowledge/newsextractor/Readme.md

 2. use the [link plugin](https://github.com/rlaneve/dokku-link) to create a link to mongodb in the app to be deployed.

-    - go into the folder /home/dokku/newsextractor
+    - run the command

-    - create a file named link and put db_istance_name:db_alias as

-        mongodb:mongodb
+        dokku link:create newsextractor mongodb mongodb

     this is equivalent of placing **--link mongodb:mongodb** in a docker run.

+    - check if the app has the link

+        dokku link newsextractor

 ### deploy steps